 A little more …

-Brielle Sateen Pure Beech Sheets – Hubby and I bought a set of these sheets from Bed Bath & Beyond about a month ago.
-(They’re sold under the Pure Beech brand at BBB.)
+Pure Beech sheets – Hubby and I bought a set of these sheets from Bed Bath & Beyond about a month ago.
 These have to be the softest sheets I’ve ever owned.
 They are perfect right out of the package and don’t require multiple washings for softening.
 We love them so much we’re planning to buy another set and retire our old cotton sheets.

 Crock-pot slow cooker – I wouldn’t get dinner on the table some days without my slow cooker.
 I tend to have more energy in the morning and less as the day goes by.
 It’s a real lifesaver to be able to throw a few ingredients in the slower cooker and have dinner ready a few hours later when I’m completely dragging butt.
 (Check out “Three slow cooker meals for when you’re too sick and tired to cook.”)